08/24/2018 Mind-Body Health

 - Improve Your Digestion: When your microbiome is well balanced, you experience healthier digestion.
 Research shows that symptoms such as bloating, diarrhea, and various forms of inflammatory bowel disease (IBD) will improve with a diet rich in nature-made probiotics.
 Natural probiotics have also been shown to repair candida overgrowth (an imbalance of yeast in the microbiome), help heal leaky gut syndrome, and decrease digestive inflammation.

-- Restore Your Microbiome After Taking Antibiotics: When you treat an infection or pathogen with antibiotics, many of your good bacteria are killed off along with the bad.
+- Restore Your Microbiome After Taking Antibiotics: When you treat an infection or pathogen with antibiotics, many of your good bacteria are killed off along with the bad bacteria.
 Research shows it is important to replenish your system with natural probiotics for a healthy and balanced microbiome.
 Researchers have found that using natural probiotics after a treatment of antibiotics can help reduce antibiotic-associated diarrhea.

 - Keep Your Immune System Strong: You know when cold and flu season comes around that it is important to keep your immune system strong, including getting plenty of rest, washing your hands frequently, taking your vitamin C, and eating a diet rich in nature-made probiotics.
 Researchers have found that probiotics enhance immune function through supporting the regeneration of the intestinal lining, keeping the bad bacteria from entering the blood stream and therefore supporting the overall health of the immune system.

-- Uplift Your Mood: Did you know that 90 percent of your body’s 5-HT aka serotonin (a neurotransmitter that plays an important role in regulating mood, appetite, and sleep) is produced in your digestive tract?
+- Uplift Your Mood: Did you know that 90 percent of your body’s 5-HTP aka serotonin (a neurotransmitter that plays an important role in regulating mood, appetite, and sleep) is produced in your digestive tract?
 Often called the “second brain,” your microbiome has a direct impact on your brain chemistry.
 Probiotics––often referred to as psychobiotics when referencing brain chemistry––can have a brain-altering effect through their innate mechanism to produce neurotransmitters such as serotonin, GABA, and acetyl-choline.
 Studies show that regulation of mood and symptoms of depression can be improved through improving gut health via regulation of the microbiome with a diet high in natural probiotics.

 - Reduce Autoimmune Symptoms: Autoimmunity is a condition in which the immune system attack the body’s own healthy cells and tissues.
 This leads to various forms of chronic pain and inflammation affecting an estimated 23.5 million Americans with disorders including rheumatoid arthritis, multiple sclerosis, Hashimoto’s disease, celiac disease, and lupus.
 Research shows that if the gut microbiome is well-nourished and balanced, it can improve some of the common symptoms associated with autoimmune disease.
 Eating a diet that is rich in probiotics has proven to be a therapeutic approach to treating autoimmune disease.